broadinstitute/seqr/deploy/kubernetes/README.md

 Prerequisites
 -------------

-Make sure `python2.7` is installed

-Clone this github repo to a subdirectory of your `HOME` directory (for example: `SEQR_ROOT=~/code/seqr`), and install python dependencies:
+Clone this github repo to a subdirectory of your `HOME` directory (for example: `SEQR_ROOT=~/code/seqr`)

        cd ~/code
        git clone https://github.com/macarthur-lab/seqr.git

+NOTE: Putting the code directory underneath your home directory makes it easier to edit code and have the changes instantly appear inside a seqr pod running in a local minikube instance because minikube automatically mounts your home directory into its VM.

+Make sure `python2.7` is installed.
+Install python dependencies:

        cd seqr
-       pip install -r requirements.txt
+       pip install --upgrade -r requirements.txt

-NOTE: Putting the code directory underneath your home directory makes it easier to edit code and have the changes instantly appear inside a seqr pod running in a local minikube instance because minikube automatically mounts your home directory into its VM.
+NOTE: You can use the pip `--user` flag or use [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate seqr python dependencies from your system-wide python instance.

 Create Kubernetes Cluster